Association Council & Policy

 Papers for each meeting are sent out a week before Council, so any policy proposals received in the week before a Council meeting will appear on the agenda of the subsequent meeting.

 The proposer will be invited to present their proposal.
-It will be debated by the GSA Council, and the secretary (R&D coordinator) may be asked factual questions relating to implementation or past practice.
+It will be debated by the GSA Council, and the secretary (Student Voice and Representation Manager) may be asked factual questions relating to implementation or past practice.

 The proposer will be asked to leave the room whilst the policy is voted on.

-If the policy is rejected, the proposer may ask for feedback on how to improve the policy, and work with the R&D coordinator to revise the policy.
+If the policy is rejected, the proposer may ask for feedback on how to improve the policy, and work with the Student Voice and Representation Manager to revise the policy.

 If the Policy is approved, it will become a by-law.
 Council approved by-laws are reviewed by Council on an annual basis from the meeting of their approval.